MatMoore/go-improve/README.md

 This is a web app for reviewing Go games, similar to the [Go teaching ladder](https://gtl.xmp.net/), which is unfortunately no longer accepting new games.

+Go is a two player strategy game where players take turns to place stones on intersections of a 19x19 grid, one stone at a time.
+The aim is to surround the most territory on the board.
+You can learn to play go at <http://playgo.to/iwtg/en/>.

+The basic idea of this app is to facilitate game reviews so amateur players can help each other get better at go.

-The most basic functionality will be:
+The core functionality will be:

-* Players can submit a game SGF for review
+* Players can submit a game record for review by uploading an SGF file
 * Players can submit reviews for games
 * The app pings suitable reviewers when a game is uploaded to ensure a speedy review